PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-GroupBy-Processing.md

 ### Summary

-In this chapter we discussed the role for indexing and hierarchical indexing as a means for providing labels for DataFrame rows and columns.
+In this post we discussed the role for indexing and hierarchical indexing as a means for providing labels for DataFrame rows and columns.
 We introduced in the three indexers along with slicers to return sub-sets from a DataFrame:

-1.  [ ] operator
+1.  <span class='coding'>[ ]</span> operator

 2.  <span class="coding">.loc</span> indexer for slicing along rows and columns using labels

 3.  <span class="coding">.iloc</span> indexer for slicing along rows and columns based on a values position along an index We examined how to apply a range of methods to the subset DataFrames to perform common data manipulation methods for analysis.
 We provide a detailed discussion on the GroupBy object for split-apply-combine operations.
 We also provided a general introduction to pivot tables.
-Together these examples lay the foundation for Chapter 5, Advanced Data Management where we examine joining DataFrames through concatenation and merging methods.
+Together these examples lay the foundation for "Chapter 5: Data Management" where we examine joining DataFrames through concatenation and merging methods.